 What would you do if a disaster strikes?
 Flood, fire, tornado, a devastating ransomware attack.
 These all are real-life issues, that any business can face.
 We have asked Steve Putnam to tell us about the real-life disaster recovery examples, they have in mind, for the possible disaster striking one of their clients.
 Continue reading

 Besides backup, any IT division should have a disaster recovery plan.
-You will find a few tips below relating to the development of such a plan and to what issues one should pay special attention in the course of backup planning.
+You will find a few tips below relating to disaster recovery planning best practices, disaster recovery testing process and to what issues one should pay special attention in the course of backup planning.
 Continue reading

 The main aspect of every backup and recovery strategy is a balance of RTO and RPO objectives.
 They regard how quickly and precisely you will be able to get the data back if something goes wrong.
 In case of disaster, recovery time objective becomes one of the most valuable characteristics in the business planning.